How Bad is Playing Fetch With Your Dog?

 Many dog owners assume relatively easily that a physically exhausted dog is a happy dog.
 And the quickest and easiest way to achieve this goal is by throwing a ball with our animal.
+It's common knowledge that the earliest domestication of dogs was for hunting purposes.

 Where does the enthusiasm of throwing a ball come from?